 Transparency in operations

-Value Stream Mapping (VSM) serves as a powerful analytical tool in lean manufacturing, offering a structured approach to optimizing workflows by identifying inefficiencies, reducing waste, and improving communication.
+Value Stream Mapping (VSM) serves as a powerful analytical tool in lean manufacturing, offering a structured approach to optimizing workflows by detecting inefficiencies, reducing waste, and improving communication.
 This methodology provides a comprehensive view of processes from raw material acquisition to final product delivery, including critical data points such as cycle times, lead times, and inventory levels.

 Single-Minute Exchange of Die (SMED) aims to perform changeovers in less than 10 minutes through systematic optimization of setup activities.